alberdilab/barcodemapper/README.md

 ### Sunburst plot

-An optional second output of DietMapper is a HTML file containing sunburst plots of the quantitative taxonomic annotations.
+An optional second output of BarcodeMapper is a HTML file containing sunburst plots of the quantitative taxonomic annotations.